jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     └── makePythonTdd.ps1

 =================================================================================
-how to view all the commands I typed in a terminal
+how to view all the commands I typed in a terminal on Windows without WSL
 =================================================================================

 * I type history_ in the terminal_ to see all the commands I have typed so far